mpiorowski/secrets-cli/README.md

 # Secrets CLI

-It's a simple tool that let's You easly create, manage and use secrets in Your terminal.
+A simple tool that let's You easly manage, copy and use secrets/envs in Your terminal.

 ## Install